zettatips/guipassword/README.md

 guipassword
 ===========

-Java Password Generator

 [Java Password Generator](http://www.zettatips.com/)
 ================================
 Java Password Generator will help you to generate a secure and hard to guess password.
 You can choose your password length, and select at least one out of four conditions which are:
-a) uppercase letter,
+1. uppercase letter,
-b) lowercase letter,
+2. lowercase letter,
-c) digits
+3. digits
-d) special characters.
+4. special characters.

 Getting Started With Development
 ---------------